Wes Hampton

 Wesley Adam Hampton (born December 8, 1977) is a Christian music singer.
 He is a tenor for The Gaither Vocal Band.
-Hampton sang first tenor for the group from 2005 to 2009, then when it went from a quartet to a quintet, he became the second tenor.
+Wes Hampton sang first tenor for the group from 2005 to 2009, then when it went from a quartet to a quintet, he became the second tenor.
 He also performs solo concerts.
 His first solo album was titled "A Man Like Me."
 Wes also appears and performs in the Gaither Homecoming video concert series, television series and cruises.
-Hampton's twenty-year tenure ranks him the longest-serving member of the Gaither Vocal Band besides Bill Gaither himself.
+Wes Hampton's 21 year tenure ranks him the longest-serving member of the Gaither Vocal Band besides Bill Gaither himself.

 Early life

 Hampton was born in Memphis, Tennessee.
 He studied at Trevecca Nazarene University from 1996 to 1998, and he then went on to receive a B.A. in psychology and a minor in music from the University of Alabama at Birmingham, in 2000.
 He was part of the worship staff at The Church at Brook Hills, a Birmingham church, for seven years.